tumrabert/kaggle_text_multilabel_classification/README.md

 ## Data Source:

-This dataset contains 454 research paper samples, including their titles, abstracts, and class labels.
-The data is provided in JSON format, split into two files:
+This project utilizes a dataset containing 454 research paper samples, including titles, abstracts, and corresponding class labels.
+The data is provided in JSON format and is divided into two files:

-- **train_for_student.json**: The training dataset used to build machine learning models.
+- **train_for_student.json**: This file contains the training dataset, which will be used to build the machine learning models.
-- **test_for_student.json**: The testing dataset used to evaluate the performance of trained models.
+- **test_for_student.json**: This file contains the testing dataset, used to evaluate the performance of the trained models.
   **JSON Structure**

 Each JSON files has the following structure: